balaji-mudaliyar/multibank-automation/README.md

 ## Why Playwright ?

-I selected Playwright framework for automationat because it offers modern browser automation with excellent reliability, built-in support for multiple browsers, and features that reduce test flakiness.
-It's particularly well-suited for fast-moving web applications and CI/CD pipelines.
+I selected Playwright as the automation framework because it provides modern, reliable browser automation with excellent cross-browser support and built-in features that help reduce test flakiness.
+It is well suited for modern web applications and integrates seamlessly into CI/CD pipelines.

-It provides the following
+Key benefits

-- Reliable tests with built-in auto-waiting
+- Reliable test execution with built-in auto-waiting and intelligent actionability checks.
-- Fast execution and parallelism
+- Fast execution through parallel test execution and efficient browser automation.
-- Cross-browser testing (Chromium, Firefox, WebKit)
+- Cross-browser testing with native support for Chromium, Firefox, and WebKit using a single API.
-- Rich debugging features (trace viewer, screenshots, videos)
+- Rich debugging capabilities, including Trace Viewer, screenshots, videos, and execution logs.
-- Built-in API testing and network interception
+- Built-in API testing and network interception for end-to-end and integration testing.
-- Strong CI/CD integration
+- Seamless CI/CD integration with support for major CI platforms and detailed reporting.
-- Support for multiple programming languages
+- Multi-language support, including TypeScript, JavaScript, Python, Java, and .NET.

 ## Quick Start